-The Center for Advanced Biomedical Imaging (CABI) combines the collaborative clinical and scientific expertise of GE Health Care, UT Health Science Center (Houston) and the UT MD Anderson Cancer Center.
+The Center for Advanced Biomedical Imaging (CABI) combines the collaborative clinical and scientific expertise of GE Health Care, UT Health Science Center (Houston) and MD Anderson Cancer Center.

 The CABI imaging core, as part of a 315,000 square foot research facility (South Campus Research Building 3), was established at MD Anderson in April 2007 and is part of the Red and Charline McCombs Institute for the Early Detection and Treatment of Cancer on MD Anderson’s South Campus.

-The mission of the center is to develop a leading multi-disciplinary research center with innovative programs in basic, translational and clinical research in advanced biomedical imaging of cancer and related diseases, and to serve MD Anderson in making cancer history.
+The center aims to develop a leading multi-disciplinary research center with innovative programs in basic, translational and clinical research in advanced biomedical imaging of cancer and related diseases, and to serve MD Anderson in Making Cancer History®.

 1881 East Rd, Unit 1905